Gauteab/thesis/journal.md

 Added sections about lsp, tree sitter and elm.

 Started looking at the sample paper i got from Yngve.
 Next step is to work their structure into my paper.

+## 27.10.20

+Yet another slow day.
+Group session at 12, spent time on HLS.

+Got to writing a bit about methodology.
+Still a lot I'm unsure about, but covered a few ways of evaluating the system.